himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

   3. Set Payload type to *Simple List* and enter: `admin, guest, security, test, support`.
   4. Run attack.
 Sort by length.
 Existing usernames return a different length response than non-existent accounts.

-### 🗣️ YouTube Script (What to Say)
-> *"Burp Intruder allows us to fuzz inputs automatically.
-We identify input variables, place markers around them, and load wordlists.
-In the PIN cracking challenge, we generate numbers from 0000 to 0500.
-Look at the attack results: all queries return a 403 Forbidden status, except one!
-That is our correct PIN, and the response body contains the flag."*

-### ⚠️ Common Student Pitfalls
-* Forgetting to clear the automatic markers Burp places on headers, which corrupts the fuzzing target.
-* Forgetting to pad the PIN generator with leading zeros, causing Intruder to send `74` instead of `0074`.

 ### 💡 Concepts Taught
 * Intruder Sniper configurations